“The trike became a part of me.”

 “I didn’t do a lot last year due to one reason or another and I physically felt the difference.
 Going to the gym isn’t really an option for me because I find it boring and actually quite daunting.
 I decided then that it would be incredible to be able to cycle in my own time, in addition to the WFA sessions.
 So this got me thinking about purchasing my own trike.”

-Jennie is able to ride on a recumbent (leg) trike as well as a handcycle.
-She usually cycles up to five miles on each bike at every session for a full-body exercise, but her favourite bike is definitely the handcycle.
+Jennie is able to ride a recumbent trike and a handcycle, usually cycling up to five miles on each bike at every session for a full-body exercise, and she says her favourite is definitely the handcycle.
 Now working for Inclusion Gloucestershire as a Project Coordinator, she hopes that she will be able to purchase a suitable bike with advice and support from MaryClare.